khalid-naami/khalid-naami.github.io/blog/2026-05-02-charm-the-invisible-delta-decay.md

 *Analysis of Charm exposure and its impact on S&P 500 hedging levels.*

-The chart above illustrates how Charm exposure shifts across different strike prices in the SPX.
-Understanding these levels allows a trader to predict where liquidity might dry up or spike as time runs out on a contract.
+The chart above illustrates how Charm exposure shifts across different strike prices in the SPX, a view readily available in our [Ultimate Options Dashboard](/blog/ultimate-options-dashboard-guide).
+Understanding these levels is a critical component of [Vanna and Charm risk management synergy](/blog/vanna-charm-risk-management-synergy).

 ## Charm in the Physics Context